19hours/sg-statutes/Acts/Supreme Court of Judicature Act.md

 (3) No Judge of Appeal shall sit as a member of the Court of Appeal on the hearing of, or shall determine any application in proceedings incidental or preliminary to —

-(a) an appeal from a judgment or order made by him;
+(a) an appeal from a judgment or an order made by him;

 (b) an appeal against a conviction before him or a sentence passed by him; or